Kurt-Hanel/3040-A3/README.md

 #### GET pavilions/
 - No parameter: gets all pavilions
-- If parameter `name` is present: return details of specific pavilion
+- If parameter `name` is present: return details of specific pavilion (dates, times, location)

 ##### Parameters